agiordan101/codingame_chess/README.md

 - Next steps :

+    * Assert old board is working (Test against the new one with 50ms tpt).
+Mesure the impact of a new engine, 9 times faster.

     * Board: Create revert_last_move() method by saving a copy of the last board.
 Each recurcive instance of the MinMax function will need to revert ONE move, no more (while looping on the current available moves)
         - Same shit than copying the board each turn...